ClickHouse/ClickHouse/docs/en/data_types/special_data_types/interval.md

 # Interval {#data-type-interval}

-Represents time and date intervals.
-The resulting type of the `INTERVAL` operator.
+The family of data types representing time and date intervals.
+The resulting types of the [INTERVAL](../../query_language/operators.md#operator-interval) operator.

 !!! warning "Warning"
-    You can't use the `Interval` data type for storing values in tables.
+    You can't use the `Interval` data types for storing values in tables.

 Structure:

-- Unsigned integer value of interval.
+- Time interval as unsigned integer value.
-- Type of interval.
+- Type of an interval.

 Supported interval types:

-- SECOND
+- `SECOND`
-- MINUTE
+- `MINUTE`
-- HOUR
+- `HOUR`
-- DAY
+- `DAY`
-- WEEK
+- `WEEK`
-- MONTH
+- `MONTH`
-- QUARTER
+- `QUARTER`
-- YEAR
+- `YEAR`

 For each interval type, there is the separated data type.
-For example, the DAY interval is expressed as the `IntervalDay` data type:
+For example, the `DAY` interval is expressed as the `IntervalDay` data type:

 ```sql
 SELECT toTypeName(INTERVAL 4 DAY)